Dr. Calvin J. Watts

 Gwinnett County Public Schools

-Dr. Watts is thrilled to re-establish residency in Georgia, and for his family to become rooted in the Gwinnett County community.
-His leadership philosophy always has been to reach and teach all students as if they had his last name.
-With this philosophy in mind, he and his wife and son look forward to expanding their "family" to include the nearly 180,000 children served in GCPS.
+Dr. Watts’ leadership philosophy has always been to reach and teach all students as if they had his last name.
+With this philosophy in mind, he and his wife have expanded their “family” to include the 183,000 children served in GCPS.

-Dr. Watts earned a bachelor’s degree in English from Howard University.
-He later earned a master’s degree in administration and supervision from the University of West Georgia, and his doctorate in educational leadership from Argosy University.
+He earned a bachelor’s degree from Howard University, a master’s degree from the University of West Georgia, and his doctorate in educational leadership from Argosy University.